t-cc/lostrego/.clinerules/rules.md

 - Use CSS modules for component-specific styling.
 - Use shadcn for creating base ui components.
 - Use external svg files for icons under src/assets/icons , instead of inline svg.
+- Use shadcn components insted of custom or native like button, input, etc.
+- Use react-hook-form and zod for form validation.

 Performance Optimization